maxstrauch/kim-uno/README.md

 Currently this project emulates an [OISC](https://en.wikipedia.org/wiki/One_instruction_set_computer) with just one instruction `subleq`.
 The idea came to me when I watched [The Ultimate Apollo Guidance Computer Talk](https://www.youtube.com/watch?v=xx7Lfh5SKUQ) and then discovered [this GitHub repo](https://github.com/davidar/subleq).

+There is another pretty interesting project, called the same (KIM Uno), which does a real replica of the 6502 KIM Uno.
+Check it out [here](https://obsolescence.wixsite.com/obsolescence/kim-uno-summary-c1uuh).
+The creator even sells the kit.
+So if you are interested in 6502 and like this project, you should take a look there!

 # Links

 You can find: